umarKhan1/SehatApp/README.md

 ##  Support

-For support, email your.email@example.com or open an issue in the repository.
+For support, connect on [LinkedIn](https://www.linkedin.com/in/muhammad-omar-0335/) or open an issue in the repository.

 ---